Labor unions in the United States

 Labor unions represent United States workers in many industries recognized under US labor law since the 1935 enactment of the National Labor Relations Act.
 Their activity centers on collective bargaining over wages, benefits, and working conditions for their membership, and on representing their members in disputes with management over violations of contract provisions.
 Larger labor unions also typically engage in lobbying activities and electioneering at the state and federal level.

 Most unions in the United States are aligned with one of two larger umbrella organizations: the AFL-CIO created in 1955, and the Change to Win Federation (Strategic Organizing Center or SOC) which split from the American Federation of Labor-Congress of Industrial Organizations (AFL–CIO) in 2005.
 Both advocate policies and legislation on behalf of workers in the United States and Canada, and take an active role in politics.
 The AFL–CIO is especially concerned with global trade issues.

-The percentage of workers belonging to a union (or total labor union "density") varies by country.
-In 2024 it was 9.4% in the United States, compared to 20.1% in 1983, the first year with data suitable for comparison.
-There were 14.3 million members in the U.S. in 2022, down from 17.7 million in 1983.
-Union membership in the private sector has fallen to 6.0%, one fifth that of public sector workers, at 33.1% (2022).
+In 2025, 14.7 million U.S. wage and salary workers were union members, representing 10.0 percent of wage and salary workers.
+In 1983, the first year with comparable data, the membership rate was 20.1 percent and 17.7 million workers were union members.
+The 2025 membership rate was 32.9 percent in the public sector and 5.9 percent in the private sector.
+Because the October 2025 Current Population Survey was not collected during the federal government shutdown, the 2025 annual estimates use 11 monthly observations and are not strictly comparable with annual averages for other years.
 From a global perspective, in 2016 the US had the fifth lowest labor union density of the 36 OECD member nations.

 In the 21st century, the most prominent unions are among public sector employees such as city employees, government workers, teachers and police.
 Members of unions are disproportionately older, male, and residents of the Northeast, the Midwest, and California.
 There is a substantial wage gap between union and nonunion workers in the U.S.; unionized workers average higher pay than comparable nonunion workers (when controlling for individual, job, and labor market characteristics); research shows that the union wage gaps are higher in the private sector than in the public sector, and higher for men than women.
 Private-sector union strength positively affects the wages of nonunion private-sector wages" (when controlling for background conditions, such as industry, the automation risk, offshoring, public-sector union strength, overall employment levels, and other factors); this is called the union spillover effect.